chenwyi2/es-index-s3-archive/README.md

 Archive Elasticsearch indices into S3 compatible storage like Ceph

 #### Index name pattern
-only archive index name in the pattern of
+only archive indices with its name in the pattern of
  ```
  index-pattern-YYYY.MM.DD
  ```
+ YYYY.MM.DD timestamp is needed

  #### Runtime
 Tested on
 Elaticsearch 7.7.1
+python 2.7.4

 #### ENV needed
 MONGOSERVICE